shayansaha85/orcafile-site/README.md

 The setup wizard automatically:

-- installs all required dependencies
+- Installs all required dependencies
-- installs OrcaFile into **Program Files**
+- Installs OrcaFile into **Program Files**

 ---